Home » Blog » How to Plan a Budget Trip to Sikkim with Family: With Pro Money Saving Tips

 Other Places to Visit in Sikkim

 A typical trip to Sikkim covers Gangtok, Lachung, Lachen, and Nathula Pass.
+This is all we could explore in our trip.
 But if you want to explore more of Sikkim, here are some of my suggestions:

 Namchi